exercism/rust/README.md

 We welcome pull requests of all kinds.
 No contribution is too small.

 We encourage contributions that provide fixes and improvements to existing exercises.
-Please note that this track's exercises must conform to the standards determined in the [exercism/problem-specifications](https://github.com/exercism/problem-specifications) repo.
-Changes to the tests or documentation of a common exercise will often warrant a PR in that repo before it can be incorporated into this track's exercises.
-If you're unsure, then go ahead and open a GitHub issue, and we'll discuss the change.
+Please note that this track's exercises must conform to the Exercism-wide standards described in the [documentation](https://github.com/exercism/docs/tree/master/language-tracks/exercises).
+If you're unsure about how to make a change, then go ahead and open a GitHub issue, and we'll discuss it.

 ## Exercise Tests ##